forwinder15/learndiesels/content/posts/2019-03-25--does-a-diesel-mechanic-need-a-cdl/index.md

 With a Class 'B' the driver can operate any heavy "straight" (attached - not a trailer) vehicle with a gross vehicle weight rating greater than 26,000 pounds, as well as any vehicle towing another vehicle not in excess of 10,000 pounds.

 ### Ok, you are gonna get your CDL.
-Here is how to it in 4 steps.
+Here is how to it in 4 steps

 The requirements to get a CDL are moderately different from each state, but these 4 steps are a guideline on what to expect.
 For more on the specific steps, go to your states specific dmv webpage.
 There is also a great study guide on Amazon it's called [CDL Exam Secrets - CDL Practice Tests & All CDL Endorsements Study Guide (Link To Amazon)](https://amzn.to/2PIwiks).
 The guide includes help for all the areas of the CDL test and endorsements.
 The area for pre-trip inspection is really good.
 That will likely be the most difficult part.
 It has great reviews.
 Check it out.